Deltares/rtc-tools/CONTRIBUTING.md

 ## Guidelines for creating issues
 1. **Title**: Provide a concise and informative title.
 The title should summarize the problem.
 2. **Description**: Describe the issue in detail.
 Include steps to reproduce the issue, expected behavior, and actual behavior.
-Mention the version of RTC-Tools, Python and external packages you're using (CasADi, Pymoca, numpy), along with relevant details about your operating system.
+Mention the versions of RTC-Tools, Python and external packages you're using (CasADi, Pymoca, numpy), along with relevant details about your operating system.
-4. **Minimal reproducible example**: Whenever possible, include a minimal reproducible example that demonstrates the issue.
+3. **Minimal reproducible example**: Whenever possible, include a minimal reproducible example that demonstrates the issue.
 This should be the smallest amount of code and data necessary to reproduce the problem.
 Providing a minimal example helps maintainers quickly understand, reproduce, and address your issue.
-3. **Labels**: Use labels to categorize the issue.
+4. **Labels**: Use labels to categorize the issue.
 This helps in prioritizing and resolving issues.

 ### Security Reporting